deepakmalani-pm/product-prompts/README.md

-# product-prompts
-Prompts related to core job of product manager

 # Product Management Prompt Library

 Welcome!
 I'm product enthusiast and building in public a library of prompts that I use regularly.
 My goal is to help other product managers, leaders, and aspiring PMs leverage AI more effectively.